ceramicstudio/js-composedb/website/docs/api/commands/cli.graphql.md

   PATH                     a path to a runtime representation of a composite encoded as JSON

 OPTIONS
+  -k, --did-private-key    DID Private Key that should be used to authenticate the queries and mutations (you can generate a fresh private key using composedb did:generate-private-key)
   --readonly               a boolean indicating whether the server should load the schema without mutations --port                   the port that the server should listen on --graphiql               a boolean indicating whether the GraphiQL IDE should be available when opening the server's url in the browser.
 See https://github.com/graphql/graphiql for more info on GraphiQL